What Will I Learn?

 Will This Mean I’m Able to Legally Marry Someone?

 The laws are different in each state.
 It will give you education from a respected source, and you will be better prepared to offer this service to others.
-If you choose to seek ordination with SWC, then you will be endorsed by a reputable Pagan organization which is recognized by the U.S. Department of Defense and others.

 How is This Different From a Master of Divinity Degree?